MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 where `IO_FUNCTION` is any function relating to IO.

 Within the `io` directory, create a new file called `__init__.py`.
-Open that file within your desired editor and add the following two lines:
+Open that file with your desired editor and add the following two lines.
 ```
 from .pdb import open_pdb
 from .xyz import open_xyz, write_xyz
 ```
 {: .language-python}

 These lines are relative import statements to the functions within the `io` package.
 Think of them as pointers to the functions, i.e. when we look at the `io` package, it directs us to the location of the underlying functions, so we do not need to look within each submodule.
-This allows us to use the following import statement to our top level `__init__.py` to access the functions:
+This allows us to use the following `import` statement to our top level `__init__.py` to access the functions:

 ```
 from . import io
 ```
 {: .language-python}

-We can now call our IO functions using our target syntax.
+We can now call our I/O functions using our target syntax.

 ~~~
 >>> molecool.io.open_pdb()
 ~~~
 {: .language-python}

-If we wanted the io functions to mimic the imports from the rest of the modules, we could modify our top level `__init__.py` file to reflect that.
+If we wanted the I/O functions to mimic the imports from the rest of the modules, we could modify our top level `__init__.py` file to reflect that.

 ~~~
 from .functions import *